rhiot/rhiot/docs/readme.md

 Custom process manager may be useful if your Linux distribution or camera requires executing some unusual commands in order to load the v4l2 (Video for Linux) module.

+#### Installer

+The Webcam component installs it's own dependencies for Debian based systems using apt-get, you may configure the installer or set an alternate one on the component:

+    WebcamComponent webcam = new WebcamComponent();
+    webcam.setInstaller(new BrewInstaller());
+    camelContext.addComponent("webcam", webcam);

+You can also specify alternate dependencies for your platform, eg on Debian we install v4l-utils but don't do anything for other platforms, if your platform uses my-custom-v4l-utils, you should configure the component as follows:

+    WebcamComponent webcam = new WebcamComponent();
+    webcam.setRequiredPackages("my-custom-v4l-utils");  //comma-separated list of packages to install camelContext.addComponent("webcam", webcam);

+If an Installer is not set on the component, Camel will try to find an instance in the [registry](http://camel.apache.org/registry.html).
+So for example for Spring application, you can configure the installer as a bean:

+    @Bean
+    Installer myInstaller() {
+        CustomInstaller installer = new CustomInstaller();
+        installer.setTimeout(60000 * 10); //Allow up to 10 minutes to install packages
+    }

 ## Rhiot Cloud